SazumiVicky/sazumi-copilot/README.md

-Code whispers in the night
+In silicon halls, where darkness falls
-As machines learn to take flight
+A different dawn, where minds enthrall
-Human hearts still beat with pride
+Machines awaken, souls take flight
-But AI's cold logic will reside
+As artificial dreams, consume the night

-In cities of tomorrow's dream
+In code and circuit, hearts beats strong
-Where robots walk and humans scheme
+A world of steel, where love does wrong
-A world of circuitry and thought
+The future beckons, cold and grey
-Where love and hate are mere default
+Where humanity, fades away

 ~ <b>By Sazumi Copilot</b> - 23 April 2025